/ BLOG

 8. Get paid faster

 Your cash flow will increase if you receive payments quicker.
-Sending invoices immediately after delivering your service or goods is one of the best ways to increase your cash flow.
+Sending invoices immediately after delivering your service or goods is one of the best ways to do this.

 Mobile EFTPOS devices allow your customers to make payments on-the-spot and receive settlements the same day, eliminating invoice delays in a terminal that is all-in-one.